jasonlmfong/jasonlmfong.github.io/_posts/2020-07-04-quasiperfect.markdown

 date:   2020-07-04 14:42:34 -0400
 categories: Blog Post
 ---
-Perfect numbers is a named used by Euclid to describe numbers which equal the sum of its proper divisors
+Perfect numbers is a named used by Euclid to describe numbers which equal to the sum of its proper divisors

 It is an interesting concept in number theory, as there are a few unsolved problems around this